 - Easy-to-use syringe: Gorilla Epoxy has separate barrels of epoxy resin and hardener to keep the epoxy from hardening; the syringes dispense evenly and include a cap for multiple uses

-- BONDS MOST ANYTHING: Weldbond is a versatile strong glue that bonds to a wide range of materials including wood, ceramic, metal, glass, and tiles.
-Whether you’re working on DIY crafts or wood repair, this wood glue for crafts provides a secure and long-lasting hold.
+- BONDS MOST ANYTHING: Weldbond is a versatile strong glue that bonds to a wide range of materials including wood, ceramic, glass, and tiles.
+Whether you’re working on DIY crafts or wood repair, this wood glue for crafts provides a secure and long-lasting hold. *Does not bond Metal with Ceramic

 The Ultimate Buying Guide: Choosing the Right Wood-to-Metal Glue